Skip to Navigation ↓

-Now that the images are coloured, they need to be combined into a single image.
-To do this, you copy and paste the visual and blue images on top of the red image.
+Now that the images are colored, they need to be combined into a single image.
+To do this, you copy and paste the Visual (green) and blue images on top of the red image.

 Select your red image, and select Edit > Paste.

 You should see a Layers window to the right of your screen, if you do not, go to Window > Layers.
-This window shows that a new layer has been added to the red image, it will be called Layer 1, you can double-click on this name and changed it to visual.
+This window shows that a new layer has been added to the red image, it will be called Layer 1.
+Change the layer name to red if you wish.

-The next step is to blend the images so the colours mix, and not just lie on top of each other.
+The next step is to blend the images so the colors mix, and not just lie on top of each other.

-Above the list of layers in the Layers window, there is a drop down menu that says Normal, this controls the mixing mode of the layers.
+Above the list of layers in the Layers window, there is a drop down menu option, Normal.
+This controls the mixing mode of the layers.

-This will set all the layers to blend with each other, and you should be left with a complete RGB image.
+This blends all the layers, and you have a complete RGB image.

-Select the Zoom Tool from the tool bar, and zoom into a star.
+With your combined RGB image open in Photoshop, select the Zoom Tool from the toolbar, and zoom into a star.

-As you can see, the layers are not quite aligned, and this causes colour halos to form around stars.
+As you can see, the layers are not quite aligned, and this causes color halos to form around stars.

 Align it as closely as you can to the red layer, using the star as a reference.
 For finer movements, you can use your keyboard arrows.

-When you are happy with the visual layer, make it invisible and the blue layer visible again.
-Highlight the blue layer, and click and drag the image to move it in the same way.
+When you are happy with the visual (green) layer, make it invisible and make the blue layer visible again.
+Highlight the blue layer, and click and drag the image to move it over the red image in the same way.

 When you are happy with the blue layer, make all the layers visible again.

-The final step is to flatten the image, this merges the three separate red, visual and blue layers into a single RGB image.
+The final step is to flatten the image.
+This merges the three red, visual (green) and blue layers into a single RGB image.

-Go to Layer > Flatten Image to do this.
+Go to Layer > Flatten Image (or right click then flatten)

-Enter a new name for the file, e.g. m57_rgb and click Save.
+Enter a new name for the file, e.g. NGC6946_rgb and click Save.

-Written by Daniel Duggan, edited by Edward Gomez
+Written by Madison Dochterman, Daniel Duggan, edited by Edward Gomez